elecfreaks/learn-en/microbitKit/iot_kit/IOT_bit_case01.md

 ### What is the IOT

-- [IoT](https://zh.wikipedia.org/wiki/%E8%B6%85%E8%81%B2%E6%B3%A2)The Internet of things (IoT) is the network of devices such as vehicles, and home appliances that contain electronics, software, sensors, actuators, and connectivity which allows these things to connect, interact and exchange data.The IoT involves extending Internet connectivity beyond standard devices, such as desktops, laptops, smartphones and tablets, to any range of traditionally dumb or non-internet-enabled physical devices and everyday objects.
+- [IoT](https://zh.wikipedia.org/wiki/%E8%B6%85%E8%81%B2%E6%B3%A2) The Internet of things (IoT) is the network of devices such as vehicles, and home appliances that contain electronics, software, sensors, actuators, and connectivity which allows these things to connect, interact and exchange data.The IoT involves extending Internet connectivity beyond standard devices, such as desktops, laptops, smartphones and tablets, to any range of traditionally dumb or non-internet-enabled physical devices and everyday objects.
 Embedded with technology, these devices can communicate and interact over the Internet, and they can be remotely monitored and controlled.

 ![](./images/case_01_01.png)